Evdigi-INA/generator-docs/docs/features.md

 GeneratorUtils::convertArraySidebarToString(array $sidebars): string
 ```

-### Upcoming Features
+### Things that we want to add in the future
-- API CRUD
+- API CRUD generator
 - API docs
 - Can create more relation type
 - Upload file except image
 - CRUD with desain pattern(Service/Repository Pattern)
-- Laravel table Pagination
+- Laravel table pagination
 - Import/Export csv
 - Input for custom table name
-- Change requst validation as an array
+- Change request validation as an array
 - Add a checkbox for whether to use route model binding or not
 - Add a checkbox to turn off automatic pluralization
-- If the time zone is set to Indonesia, disable pluralization
+- If the time zone is set to Indonesia, then disable pluralization
+- Add username to users table
 - New template admin
+- Option to auto migrate table or not
+- Add config for showing an image in the data table or not
+- ability to hide/show the field on the view page
+- Configuration to limit showing fields in the index page
+- Can select the field that will be showing in belongsTo the relation
+- The generator can make seeder and factory
+- Add default config for minimum & maximum length to column type string
+- The generator can make subfolders for request class validation
+- Add configuration for image type rounded or square
+- Add support for diffForHumans() to input type date.
+- Can custom validation(write-in input)
+- The generator can use caching
+- The generator can create policy
+- The generator can create model observer
-- ...
+- Use database transaction
+- The generator can create mutator & casting
+- Configuration for upload file to S3
+- Add soft delete option
+- If the model is in a subfolder then the route will use the sub-route
+- Add unit test for the generator
+- The generator can create unit test
+- Add notification if the user changed their email or password (package)
+- Add activity log (package)
+- Add backup database (package)
+- The Generator uses enum class for column type enum

+> The list is subject to change at any time and features may be added in any order.